Daily Prompt: Clutch

 Creative Writing Lesson 10:

-Part 1: based on life events using creative licence.
+Part 1: using creative licence.

 Part 2: change the context of this chapter by switching the last paragraph to the first.